Along Ukraine-Belarus border, a war of nerves — and drones

-Ukrainian units are monitoring the 1,000-kilometer (650-mile) frontier of marsh and woodland for a possible surprise offensive from the north, a repeat of the unsuccessful Russian thrust toward Kyiv at the start of the war nearly a year ago.
+Ukrainian units are monitoring the 650-mile frontier of marsh and woodland for a possible surprise offensive from the north, a repeat of the unsuccessful Russian thrust toward Kyiv at the start of the war nearly a year ago.

 This time the Ukrainians are taking no chances.
 Since the summer they have been reinforcing defenses, building and expanding trenches and laying mines in the forest ahead of the springtime offensive military officials expect.
 Residents of villages in the region that were temporarily occupied last year are horrified by the prospect of it all starting again.

 “We’re listening out for every small sound and noise.
-This isn’t a way to live,” said Valentina Matveva, 64, from the village of Ripke.
+This isn’t a way to live,” said Valentina Matveva, 64, from the village of Ripky.
 “When you’re in constant fear, that’s not life.”

 Concerns of a renewed military push were stirred in January after Russia and Belarus held joint air force drills, one month after a rare visit by Russian President Vladimir Putin to Minsk.